Jacqueline R deVries

 devries@augsburg.edu

-Jacqueline deVries specializes in modern European and British social and cultural history.
+Jacqueline R. deVries specializes in modern European and British social and cultural history.
+She currently holds the position of Batalden Faculty Scholar in Applied Ethics.

 An advocate of making history accessible to public audiences, she serves on the board of the Hennepin History Museum and recently co-curated an exhibit, “Votes for Women: Hennepin County” on Minneapolis’s local suffrage movement.
-She and her students have produced several local history walking tours and are developing another for the 100th anniversary of the Hennepin Theatre Trust in 2022.
-She is also co-author (with Cheri Register) of Westminster Presbyterian Church’s sesquicentennial history, A Living Faith (2007).
+She and her students have produced several local history walking tours and are developing another for the 100th anniversary of the Hennepin Theatre Trust.
+She is also co-author (with Cheri Register) of Westminster Presbyterian Church’s sesquicentennial history, A Living Faith (2007.)

-An enthusiastic and creative instructor, she was the recipient of the 2021 Distinguished Contribution to Teaching from Augsburg University.
+A creative instructor, she was the recipient of the 2021 Distinguished Contribution to Teaching from Augsburg University.
 She authored the Instructor’s Resource Manual for the best-selling western civilization textbook, A History of Western Society, ed. by McKay, Hill, Buckler, Crowston, and Perry, and for many years coordinated summer seminars for teachers of AP European history.
-She has a special interest in intercultural understanding and has led study-abroad trips to Germany, Poland, France, Italy, the Netherlands, Nicaragua, and the Czech Republic.
+A special interest in intercultural learning led her to design study-abroad trips to Germany, Poland, France, Italy, the Netherlands, Nicaragua, and the Czech Republic.

 Education